MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-android.md

     - Alphabetic, with a minimum length of 6.
     - Alphanumeric, with a minimum length of 6.

-#### Android 9 and earlier or Samsung Knox
+#### Android 9 and earlier, or Samsung Knox Android 15 and earlier

-*The following settings are supported on Android 9.0 and earlier, and any version of Samsung Knox.*
+*The following settings are supported on Android 9.0 and earlier, and any Android OS version 15 and earlier.*

 - **Require a password to unlock mobile devices**
   This setting specifies whether to require users to enter a password before access is granted to information on their mobile devices.
 Recommended value: Require

-  - **Not configured** (*default*) - This setting isn't evaluated for compliance or non-compliance.
+  - **Not configured** (*default*) - This setting isn't evaluated for compliance or noncompliance.
   - **Require** - Users must enter a password before they can access their device.

   When set to *Require*, the following setting can be configured: